Ahsanshoeb009/Hospital-System-Dengue-Detection/README.md

-# Hospital-System-Dengue-Detection
+# Hospital Management System

+## Project Description
+This is a simple Hospital Management System developed using C programming.
-A simple hospital management system developed in C that checks patient information, body temperature, illness duration, and predicts whether the condition is normal or dengue.
+The system takes patient information, body temperature, and illness duration as input and analyzes the condition to predict whether the patient is suffering from dengue or has a normal condition.

+## Technologies Used
+- C Programming Language

+## Features
+- Patient information management
+- Body temperature checking
+- Illness duration analysis
+- Dengue and normal condition detection
+- Simple user input and output system

+## How It Works
+1. The user enters patient details.
+2. The system takes body temperature and illness duration.
+3. Based on the given information, it predicts:
+   - Dengue suspected
+   - Normal condition

+## Purpose
+The purpose of this project is to practice C programming concepts such as:
+- Conditional statements
+- User input/output
+- Basic problem-solving logic

+## Author
+Shoeb